 The trick is to recalibrate- redefine success.
 Make money less relevant.
 Work for sustenance.
 Bitcoin was a psy-op to keep your type in line, you’re sure.
 False hope for those ready to unplug and get off the grid.
 A hundred acres in Montana with your Bitcoin wife, starting a Bitcoin family, watching your net-worth skyrocket effortlessly.
 “I think they call it passive income,” you tell your no-coin friends who wouldn’t listen.
 Entire notebooks of writing to be found when you’re gone- to be cherished or burned, you’ll never know.

 So you redefine success.
 You work within the system.
 You rearrange things quietly, when the warden isn’t looking.
 Removing women as the end-goal presents such a radical freedom that it’s shamed by the mainstream culture- men aren’t meant to be free.
-You don’t understand this because everything you’ve ever done was in the interest of getting laid.
+You don’t understand this because everything you’ve ever done was in the interest of getting women.
 True freedom is to excise this tumor and see what’s left.
-Committing to this fully is the only way you’ll have sex again, anyway, so it’s win-win.
+Committing to this fully is the only way you’ll ever get laid again, so it’s win-win.

 Letting go is the foundation, expression is the goal.

-Success is toxic and must be avoided, said the unsuccessful.
+Success is toxic and must be avoided, says the unsuccessful.